 The sectoral experts, however, point out many more possible mitigating measures and wonder why they were not thought of and taken in the first place.
-Why did the government wait for protests to gain nationwide momentum to even start
+Why did the government wait for protests to gain nationwide momentum to even start.

 Looking for relief options?

-“This is a rare combination of mismanagement and incompetence – some call it insensitivity – on the part of energy sector managers,” says a former head of Pakistan Electric Power Company (Pepco), who did not wish to be named due to the sensitivity of the issue.
+“This is a rare combination of mismanagement and incompetence – some call it insensitivity – on the part of energy sector managers,” says a former head of Pakistan Electric Power Company (PEPCO), who did not wish to be named due to the sensitivity of the issue.
 In fact, none of the serving officers, Dawn spoke to on Wednesday, wanted to be named for the same reasons.

 “Now, after much political maligning and social chaos, the government is waking up to the fallout and taking partial and halfhearted remedial measures which would not work,” he warns.

-It has been electricity bills as a vehicle for tax collection but it should have rationalised them due to their disastrous impact, or found some other methods to collect taxes like general sales tax (GST) and fixed taxes.
+It has been electricity bills as a vehicle for tax collection but it should have rationalized them due to their disastrous impact or found some other methods to collect taxes like general sales tax (GST) and fixed taxes.

-How could people, already surviving on the fringes of their financial reach, afford to pay the highest FPA, during the highest inflationary period and that too amid increased and new taxes after budget and stalled salaries and income brackets?
+How could people, already surviving on the fringes of their financial reach, afford to pay the highest FPA, during the highest inflationary period and that too amid increased and new taxes after the budget and stalled salaries and income brackets?

-“More than rationale of the FPA, it is the manner of collection that has made it worse; it smacks of social insensitivity on the part of energy and finance managers in the country,” Ali regrets.
+“More than the rationale of the FPA, it is the manner of collection that has made it worse; it smacks of social insensitivity on the part of energy and finance managers in the country,” Ali regrets.

 A former official of the energy ministry, who had been involved in policy preparation, thinks that the government should also decipher the reasons behind the current bind that it finds itself in.

 Why RLNG was not purchased a few months prior to the crisis?
-Why we have missed hedging options in case of oil products?
-This year, hydel generation crest was delayed by two months due to climatic factors and dependence on thermal multiplied – causing the current FPA crisis.
+Why we have missed hedging options in the case of oil products?
+This year, the hydel generation crest was delayed by two months due to climatic factors and dependence on thermal multiplied – causing the current FPA crisis.

 “Yet another question is was the Economic Dispatch Order fully followed during the peak thermal generation months?
-All these answers should be found to avoid the repeat of this crisis which is fast turning into social disaster,” he advises.
+All these answers should be found to avoid the repeat of this crisis which is fast turning into a social disaster,” he advises.